brieb/ts-add-module-exports/README.md

 This script adds `module.exports = exports['default'];` if _only_ the `exports.default` expression exists.

-Like [babel-plugin-add-module-exports](https://www.npmjs.com/package/babel-plugin-add-module-exports), but for a TS build.
+Like [babel-plugin-add-module-exports](https://www.npmjs.com/package/babel-plugin-add-module-exports), but for a TS build setup.